 Introduction

 Worldwide, a growing number of vertebrate species are threatened with extinction (Munstermann et al., 2021).
-Anthropogenic pressure and climate change increases habitat loss and fragmentation, which accelerates the risk of population decreases (Dale, 2001; Lees et al., 2022).
+Anthropogenic pressure and climate change increase habitat loss and fragmentation, which accelerates the risk of population decreases (Dale, 2001; Lees et al., 2022).
 Conservationists are facing the challenge to effectively manage populations and halt ongoing declines (Bubac et al., 2019; Davis et al., 2023).
 For small and isolated populations, providing and maintaining suitable habitat is sometimes not sufficient to increase numbers again (Dale, 2001; Armstrong and Reynolds, 2011).
-Therefore, the reintroduction of a species into a part of its range from which it has disappeared is an increasingly applied conservation action to assist the recovery of endangered populations (IUCN/SSC 2013; Bubac et al., 2019).
+Therefore, reinforcement by translocations or captive breeding is an increasingly applied conservation action to assist the population recovery of endangered species (IUCN/SSC 2013; Bubac et al., 2019).